Today In History

 Harvard beat Yale on Lake Winnipesaukee in August 1852 in the first intercollegiate athletic competition in American history.
 The race was organized by a railroad company trying to attract tourists to the lake.
 The railroad paid the crews' expenses.
 Harvard won.
 The concept of organized competition between universities spread from that outing into an industry worth billions of dollars and reshaping how Americans understood higher education.
 A railroad's marketing idea started something nobody was planning.

-Macedonian rebels in Krusevo proclaimed a republic that lasted ten days before Ottoman forces arrived, burned the town, and killed hundreds.
-The 1903 Krusevo Manifesto promised equality regardless of religion or ethnicity — a vision crushed in a week but mythologized for a century as the foundation of Macedonian national identity.
+Macedonian rebels in Krusevo proclaimed an independent republic that lasted just ten days before Ottoman forces arrived, burned the town to the ground, and killed hundreds of residents.
+The 1903 Krusevo Manifesto promised equality regardless of religion or ethnicity, articulating a vision of multiethnic democracy that the Ottoman Empire would not tolerate.
+Though crushed almost immediately, the uprising and its manifesto were mythologized for a century as the foundational moment of Macedonian national identity and are commemorated as the Republic Day of North Macedonia.

 The Battle of Romani in 1916 stopped the Ottoman advance toward the Suez Canal.
 The Ottomans had about 16,000 men.
 The Allies had more, and crucially, they had water — the attackers had run out in the desert.
 The Ottoman commander Friedrich Kress von Kressenstein had advanced further than his supply lines could support.
 The Allies pushed them back into Sinai over the following weeks.
 Control of the canal was secured.
 The route to India was safe.
 Britain's strategic position in the Middle East didn't collapse.